michaeluzowuihe/endpoint-security/README.md

 2. Removed Access Control List and Repeat Test
    - Used show commands to investigate the ACL configuration
    - Removed access-list 11 from the configuration

+### File and Data Integrity Checks
+1. Recovered Files after a Cyber Attack
+   - Accessed the BR Server from Mike’s PC
+   - Copied the hash values from the last time the files were archived
+   - Downloaded the backup files to Mike’s PC
+2. Used Hashing to Verify File Integrity
+   - Checked the hashes on the client files on Mike’s PC
+   - Escalated the cyber attack to Mike's supervisor, Sally
+   - Downloaded the suspected file to Sally’s PC
+3. Used HMAC to Verify File Integrity

+### Explore File and Data Encryption
+1. Discover the FTP Account Credentials for Mary
+2. Upload Confidential Data using FTP
+3. Discover the FTP Account Credentials for Bob
+4. Download Confidential Data using FTP
+5. Decrypt the Contents of a Sensitive File

 ## Lab Activities